FAQsFrequently Asked Questions

 How big will my puppy get?

-You can find lots on this page here, including a customized work sheet to estimate your puppy’s grown up size: http://www.aboutmorkies.com/how-big-will-my-puppy-get/
+This is a popular question so you’ll find a whole page of information here, including a customized work sheet to estimate your puppy’s grown up size: www.aboutmorkies.com/how-big-will-my-puppy-get/

 As a general rule of thumb, take your Morkie’s weight at 6 weeks and multiply by 4 for his adult weight.
 Unlike large dogs, which mature much later, Morkies and other toy dogs reach their full-grown size by about 10 months.